-It’s not often the whole world shuts down.
+It’s not often the whole world shuts down for a minute.
 When everything turns upside down, empathy is a powerful tool – and paying attention to what you say and how you say it can be the difference between tuned-out customers and lifelong advocates.

 Put people at the heart of your decisions